By Eric Johnson

 Our Father in Heaven’s prophets have told us that missionaries will be sent from among the righteous in the spirit world to teach the gospel to all the spirits of the dead people.
 Many will accept the gospel and repent.
 Necessary saving ordinances will be done for them by living persons in our Father in Heaven’s temples.
 Relatives or other members of the Church do these ordinances for them.
 Then they will be able to leave the spirit prison.
 In this way, our Father in Heaven provides opportunity for all His children to receive the blessings of the gospel no matter when they lived on the earth (Gospel Fundamentals, 2002, p.
 196).

-Genealogical work during mortality is very important to Latter-days Saints who want to be educated about those who need their work done.
+Genealogical work during mortality is very important to Latter-days Saints who want to provide salvation for those who have already died: